We love your farm and had fun working and camping there in the summer. It is so peaceful there.

 Join our celebrations of land stewardship and organic farming!

 We aim to host a Community Potluck on one Saturday of each month, taking breaks here and there.
 Bring your favourite recipe and enjoy the company of others who value real, delicious, and healthy food.
-These potlucks are LGBTQ/queer-friendly, family friendly, and for anyone to attend- CSA members, neighbours, friends, family, market customers and more!
+These potlucks are LGBTQ+ friendly, family friendly, and for anyone to attend- CSA members, neighbours, friends, family, market customers and more!

 Events happen rain or shine and are a great opportunity to tour the farm, meet the farmers, and celebrate local food!
 Sometimes we do special things at the potluck like music, talent show, film screening, campfires, etc. If you have an idea for a potluck, we’d love to incorporate it!
 Here are the events coming up this season:

-April 28: Season Opener Spring Potluck.
-Tour the farm and see the progress we’ve made over the winter to renovate our Glass Greenhouse.
+Saturday May 11: Season Opener Spring Potluck.
+Tour the farm and see the progress we’ve made over the winter and spring.
 Hang out with baby vegetables.
-Play games or do crafts in the evening.
 Our first Community Potluck of the Season.
-5pm
+11am-2pm

-May 26: Our 4th Annual Seedling Sale.
+Saturday May 18 and Saturday May 25: Our 5th Annual Spring Seedling Sales.
 An assortment of vegetable, perennial, flower, and herb seedlings.
-Sale from 3-6 pm.
-Potluck at 6pm.
+Drop-in anytime between 10-4!